 Mrs. McCue teaches 5th and 6th grade science.
 This is her third year with Responsive Education and her sixth year teaching.
 Before coming to Arkansas, she taught 8th grade science in Southwest Virginia.
 She earned her Bachelor of Science in middle level education from Grove City College.
 Mrs. McCue has been married to her husband Matthew for four years.
 Last summer, they welcomed their first child - Anne Elyse - into the world.
 Outside of school, Mrs. McCue enjoys reading, exploring new places, hiking, and attending sporting events.

 Mr. Koretoff teaches 6th grade and runs the 5th-8th grade Lego Robotics Club at Northwest Arkansas Classical Academy.
-This is Mr. Koretoff's sixth year teaching with Responsive Education.
+This is Mr. Koretoff's seventh year teaching with Responsive Education.
 He earned his Bachelor of Arts in Secondary History Education with a minor in Philosophy and Religion from College of the Ozarks.
 Mr. Koretoff is certified in the areas of 4-8 Social Studies and 9-12 Social Studies.
-In December, Mr. Koretoff and his wife, Rebekah, will celebrate 5 years of marriage.
-Together they have two sons, Christopher and Josiah and a third child due in January 2020.
-Outside of school, Mr. Koretoff enjoys building computers and spending time with his family.
+In December, Mr. Koretoff and his wife, Rebekah, will celebrate 6 years of marriage.
+Together they have two sons, Christopher and Josiah and their daughter Clara.
+Outside of school, Mr. Koretoff can be found tinkering with technology and spending time with his family.

 Mrs. Wehling, 6th Grade Literature